Center-Fed Pinching Antenna System (C-PASS): Modeling, Analysis, and Beamforming Design: Numerical Results

 \subsection{Convergence of the Proposed Algorithm}

 Fig.~\ref{sim:convergence} illustrates the convergence behavior of \emph{Algorithm 1} with different numbers of input ports, $M$, and transmit power, $P_T$.
-It is observed that for all considered settings, the sum rate monotonically increases with the number of iterations and converges within fewer than $10$ iterations.
+It is observed that for all considered settings, the sum rate monotonically increases with the number of iterations and converges within $10$ iterations.
 This confirms the fast convergence of the proposed algorithm.
+To further quantify the runtime behavior, Table~\ref{tab:runtime_convergence} reports the execution time corresponding to the six curves in Fig.~\ref{sim:convergence}.
+The simulations were conducted in MATLAB R2023b on a macOS 15.5 platform with an Apple M4 processor and 16 GB memory.
 Furthermore, the performance gain achieved by increasing $M$ from $1$ to $4$ is significantly larger than that obtained by increasing $P_T$ from $0$ dB to $20$ dB.
 This indicates that increasing the number of input ports is a more energy-efficient approach to improve the system performance compared to increasing the transmit power.